the-Jinxist/golang-backend-masterclass/README.md

 Day 22: Learnt how to handle DB errors in golang.
 Also updated our code because we can't use any random owner for creating account anymore as per our created constraints.

 Day 23: Hashing password with bcrypt.
 Created util functions to hash and compare passwords, wrote tests for it too.

+Day 24: Added API for create and get user.
+Tweaked response to not return hashed password.